As a parent you don’t need anyone to tell you how important sleep is – both for you and your baby!

 Sleep sacks are an ideal choice because they help ensure your baby is the right temperature and provide plenty of freedom to move around, while eliminating the need for loose blankets, which pose a suffocation risk.

-But are sleep sacks safe for newborns?
+But are they safe for newborns?

 And should you consider weighted baby sleep sacks?